 Just why does Elohim hate anything that resembles pagan customs?
 Is it possible to “whitewash” or “Christianize” pagan practices and make them clean?
 Is it okay to practice pagan customs as long as you “worship Elohim?"

 Notice what Elohim says in Leviticus 18.
 After rescuing Israel from slavery, Elohim warned them not to practice the customs they had picked up in Egypt, or learn the ways, customs and traditions of the Gentile nations that they would encounter in the Promised Land (vs. 1-3).
 Instead, Elohim commanded Israel to follow His ways (vs. 4-5).

 “And that you may put a difference between holy and unholy, between unclean and clean” (Leviticus 10:10).
 “Who can bring a clean thing out of an unclean?
-Not one” (Job 14:4).
-One cannot bring something good out of what is evil - paganism.
+Not one” (Job 14:4,emphasis added) You cannot bring something good out of evil - paganism!

 Elohim then describes the pagan ways of these ungodly nations in great detail.
 In verses 7-20, He condemns all kinds of heterosexual sex relations that fall outside the holy boundaries of marriage—incest, fornication, adultery, etc. In verses 22-23, Elohim condemns homosexuality and bestiality.
 Together, these sins break down and destroy the family unit that Elohim had so lovingly created and instituted.